Kong/terraform-provider-konnect/docs/data-sources/mesh_circuit_breaker_list.md

 ejected.
 - `detectors` (Attributes) Contains configuration for supported outlier detectors (see [below for nested schema](#nestedatt--items--spec--to--default--outlier_detection--detectors))
 - `disabled` (Boolean) When set to true, outlierDetection configuration won't take any effect
+- `healthy_panic_threshold` (Attributes) Allows to configure panic threshold for Envoy cluster.
+If not specified, the default is 50%.
+To disable panic mode, set to 0%.
+Either int or decimal represented as string. (see [below for nested schema](#nestedatt--items--spec--to--default--outlier_detection--healthy_panic_threshold))
 - `interval` (String) The time interval between ejection analysis sweeps.
 This can result in both new ejections and hosts being returned to service.
 - `max_ejection_percent` (Number) The maximum % of an upstream cluster that can be ejected due to outlier